deep-spin/qaware-decode/README.md

 ```

 Performing quality-aware decoding is as simple as passing the n-best hypothesis list to the `qaware-decode` package.
-For examplo, to apply MBR with COMET on an n-best list extracted with fairseq
+For example, to apply MBR with COMET on an n-best list extracted with `fairseq`, just do

 ```bash
 fairseq-generate ... --nbest $nbest | grep ^H | cut -c 3- | sort -n | cut -f3- > $hyps